SierraSoftworks/blog/src/posts/2024-06-01-illusions.md

 description: |
-    The typical tech sales pitch you'll see today, especially in the age of AI, reads more like a magician's prelude than the matter-of-fact boxes your grandfather's (or granmother's) drill came in.
+    The typical tech sales pitch you'll see today, especially in the age of AI, reads more like a magician's prelude than the matter-of-fact boxes your grandfather's (or grandmother's) drill came in.
 Let's talk a bit about reality, business decisions, and understanding what you're buying in a world where sellers control the narrative.